 Records Management Plan

 The Public Records (Scotland) Act 2011 required Scottish Public Authorities to produce and submit a records management plan setting out proper arrangements for the management of an authority’s public records to the Keeper of the Records of Scotland, for his agreement.

 The Standards Commission's Records Management Plan was agreed by the Keeper of the Registers of Scotland on 15 September 2015.
-The Records Management Plan can be accessed here.
+The Standards Commission's Records Management Plan can be downloaded as a pdf.